Met Gala 2019: Camp Theme, No Selfie Rule, Here's Everything About the Biggest Fashion Fiesta

 The first Monday marks the annual Costume Institute Gala, more commonly referred to as the Met Gala, held inside New York City's Metropolitan Museum of Art.

-The Theme?
+The Theme

 In 2017 the theme of the year was Rei Kawakubo/Comme des Garcons: Art of the In-Between dedicated to the Japanese designer, Kawakubo.
-In 2018 the theme was Heavenly Bodies: Fashion and the Catholic Imagination and the A-listers step the bar way too high.
+In 2018 the theme was Heavenly Bodies: Fashion and the Catholic Imagination and the A-listers set the bar way too high.

-This year, Camp: Notes on Fashion is the theme to be followed by all invited celebrities.
+This year, Camp: Notes on Fashion is the theme to be followed by all invited celebrities and it is definitely not the camp we think it is.

 According to the Met's official website, "Through more than 250 objects dating from the seventeenth century to the present, The Costume Institute's spring 2019 exhibition will explore the origins of camp's exuberant aesthetic."